msvprotocol/msvptoken/README.md

-# MSV Token Airdrop with Tokenomics-Based Vesting
+# MSVP Token Airdrop with Tokenomics-Based Vesting

-A complete BEP20 token system with automated airdrop and tokenomics-based vesting functionality for the MetaSoilVerse (MSV) token.
+A complete BEP20 token system with automated airdrop and tokenomics-based vesting functionality for the MetaSoilVerseProtocol (MSVP) token.
 This system implements a sophisticated vesting schedule with 6-month cliff periods and 1.2% unlocks every 4-6 months alternating over 10+ years.

 ## Features

-### Integrated Token with Tokenomics-Based Vesting (MSVTokenVesting.sol) - RECOMMENDED
+### Integrated Token with Tokenomics-Based Vesting (MSVP.sol) - RECOMMENDED
 - **BEP20 Standard**: Full ERC20 compatibility on Binance Smart Chain
 - **Tokenomics-Based Vesting**: Sophisticated vesting schedule with 6-month cliff and 1.2% unlocks
 - **Transfer Taxes**: Configurable 5% transfer tax with distribution to: